zhousarah/azure-compute-docs/articles/virtual-machines/field-programmable-gate-arrays-attestation.md

 [PowerShell for Windows, Linux, and macOS download (only for PowerShell scripts)](/powershell/scripting/install/installing-powershell)

-You will need to have your tenant and subscription ID authorized to submit to the attestation service.
+You need to have your tenant and subscription ID authorized to submit to the attestation service.
 Visit [https://aka.ms/AzureFPGAAttestationPreview](https://aka.ms/AzureFPGAAttestationPreview) to request access.

 ## Building your design for attestation

 The preferred Xilinx toolset for building designs is Vitis 2022.1.
 Netlist files that were created with an earlier version of the toolset and are still compatible with 2022.1 can be used.
-Make sure you have loaded the correct shell to build against.
+Ensure you've loaded the correct shell to build against.
 The currently supported version is `xilinx_u250_gen3x16_xdma_2_1_202010_1`.
 The support files can be downloaded from the Xilinx Alveo lounge.

 You must include the following argument to Vitis (v++ cmd line) to build an `xclbin` file that contains a netlist instead of a bitstream.